bybang/bybang.github.io/_pages/about.md

 ---
-title: "Hi all!
-I'm OOOOOO👋🏻"
+title: "Hello all!
+I'm Joshua Bang👋🏻"
 permalink: /about/
 layout: single
 comments: false
 ---

-본인 소개 여기에 입력
+# "Be a better version of yourself."

+Hi, this is Joshua Bang, I'm learning everyday and practice to explain my understanding to someone else.